AkramsBookshelf/GCT-Unity/UIManager/UIManagerArch.md

 > [!NOTE]
 To optimize performance, we should **cache** common menus so we are not instantiating them each time the player requests them.
 >

-This is enough to **plan, instantiate, and manage UI panels dynamically at runtime**.
-Trying to store live GameObjects here would create problems:
--   **Scene reload bugs:** GameObjects in a scene are destroyed on reload, but we want static definitions that persist
--   **Multiple instances problem:** Some UI panels might appear more than once (tooltips, popups), so storing a single instance won’t work
--   **Data pollution:** Modifying live objects in a static asset can accidentally overwrite designer settings
 #

 ### Why a ScriptableObject Makes Sense